salonijain3/salonijain3/README.md

-- 👋 Hi, I’m @salonijain3
+- 👋 Hi, I’m Saloni
 - 👀 I’m interested in all things frontend!

 <!---